achillean00/achillean00.github.io/docs/_posts/2021-08-06-petitpotam-to-domain-compromise.markdown.md

 NTLMRekayx is part of [Impacket](https://github.com/SecureAuthCorp/impacket), a set of Python classes for working with network protocols.

-The current master version of NTLMRelayx that will be present on Kali etc. does not have the ADCS relay functionality built in.
+The current release version of NTLMRelayx that will be present on Kali etc. does not have the ADCS relay functionality built in.
 This was developed by [ExAndroidDev](https://www.exandroid.dev/2021/06/23/ad-cs-relay-attack-practical-guide/), so you need to patch their pull request in or use their fork.
 The example below uses their fork.

 ```bash
 wget https://github.com/ExAndroidDev/impacket/archive/refs/heads/ntlmrelayx-adcs-attack.zip